Election 2022 Candidate Questionnaire – Brack Marquette

 -Provide more opportunities for greenspace and protected areas.

 Question: According to the Center for Neighborhood Technology, the average Lexingtonian spends 24% of their income on transportation costs and 26% on housing.
 What specific policies would you propose to incentivize public transportation, bike/pedestrian improvements, and walkable developments near existing infrastructure to help alleviate both traffic and transportation costs in our community?

-Studies have already been done, and more updated ones need to be accomplished.
-Most believe our city, because of its major artery configuration, is always to be tied to high vehicle volumes.
-That said, investment in public transportation solutions that are INNOVATIVE and repositioned to meet TODAY’s needs is critical.
+Studies have already been done though more recent updates need to be accomplished to measure significant changes in need and demand since in onset of COVID.
+Many believe our city’s spoke and wheel major artery configuration will always necessitate high personal vehicle volumes.
+However, investment in public transportation solutions that are innovative and repositioned to meet today’s needs is critical.
+Transportation costs are too heavy a burden for our low-income families.
+Addressing that issue is a major concern going forward.
 We have century-old public transportation solutions that must be retooled in the next decade.
-I look forward to helping address this important issue which is key to our city’s economic and social diversity and success,
+I look forward to helping address this important issue which a key to our city’s future economic and social diversity and success.